Malaysian police arrest man for insulting king, investigate three others

 The latter “deliberately uploaded a statement with elements of sedition that can cause an environment of disharmony, disorder, feelings of enmity and disrupting public peace and safety,” police said.

-The user, who tweeted under the handle @FadiahNadwa, posted a message calling for those “outraged by the betrayal” to rally on Saturday night.
+Fadiah Nadwa Fikri, who tweeted under the handle @FadiahNadwa, posted a message calling for those “outraged by the betrayal” to rally on Saturday night.

+Fadiah said in a text message that she had been singled out by the authorities.

+“Malaysians have been expressing worry, grief, anger and frustration over the scheming and power tussle by politicians.
+The police, however, have singled me out for a gathering held on Saturday,” she said.

-Reporting by Rozanna Latiff; Editing by Mark Potter
+Reporting by Rozanna Latiff and Mei Mei Chu; Writing by Liz Lee; Editing by Mark Potter